Call for Papers

 Financial information:

-The conference fee is waived for all TESOL France members, however TESOL France is unable to offer financial assistance related to travel or accommodation.
-We are sorry, but no scholarships are available.
+The conference fee is waived for all TESOL France members.
+However, it's important to note that TESOL France does not offer financial assistance for travel or accommodation expenses.
+Additionally, we regret to inform you that scholarships are not available.

 Logistical Information: